Skip to navigation Skip to content Skip to subnav

 (1) Notwithstanding the control of a domestic insurer by any person, the officers and directors of the insurer shall not thereby be relieved of any obligation or liability to which they would otherwise be subject by law, and the insurer shall be managed so as to ensure its separate operating identity consistent with this section.

-(2) Nothing in this section shall preclude a domestic insurer from having or sharing a common management or cooperative or joint use of personnel, property, or services with one or more other persons under arrangements meeting the standards of subsection (a) of this section.
+(2) Nothing in this subsection shall preclude a domestic insurer from having or sharing a common management or cooperative or joint use of personnel, property, or services with one or more other persons under arrangements meeting the standards of subdivision (a)(1) of this section.

 (3) Not less than one-third of the directors of a domestic insurer and not less than one-third of the members of each committee of the board of directors of any domestic insurer shall be persons who are not officers or employees of the insurer or of any entity controlling, controlled by, or under common control with the insurer and who are not beneficial owners of a controlling interest in the voting stock of the insurer or entity.
-At least one such person must be included in any quorum for the transaction of business at any meeting of the board of directors or any committee thereof.
+At least one such person shall be included in any quorum for the transaction of business at any meeting of the board of directors or any committee thereof.

-(4) The board of directors of a domestic insurer shall establish one or more committees composed of a majority of directors who are not officers or employees of the insurer or of any entity controlling, controlled by, or under common control with the insurer and who are not beneficial owners of a controlling interest in the voting stock of the insurer or any such entity.
+(4) The board of directors of a domestic insurer shall establish one or more committees composed solely of directors who are not officers or employees of the insurer or of any entity controlling, controlled by, or under common control with the insurer and who are not beneficial owners of a controlling interest in the voting stock of the insurer or any such entity.
 The committee or committees shall have responsibility for nominating candidates for director for election by shareholders or policyholders, evaluating the performance of officers deemed to be principal officers of the insurer, and recommending to the board of directors the selection and compensation of the principal officers.
 For purposes of this subsection, principal officers shall mean the chief executive officer, the president, and any chief operating officer.

 (5) The provisions of subdivisions (3) and (4) of this subsection shall not apply to a domestic insurer if the person controlling the insurer, such as an insurer, a mutual insurance holding company, or a publicly held corporation, has a board of directors and committees thereof that meet the requirements of subdivisions (3) and (4) of this subsection with respect to such controlling entity.

 (6) An insurer may make application to the Commissioner for a waiver from the requirements of this subsection if the insurer’s annual direct written and assumed premium, excluding premiums reinsured with the Federal Crop Insurance Corporation and Federal Flood Program, is less than $300,000,000.00.
 An insurer may also make application to the Commissioner for a waiver from the requirements of this subsection based upon unique circumstances.
 The Commissioner may consider various factors, including the type of business entity, volume of business written, availability of qualified board members, or the ownership or organizational structure of the entity.
 (Added 1971, No. 72, § 2; amended 1991, No. 101, §§ 14-16; 1991, No. 249 (Adj.
 Sess.), § 16; 1993, No. 12, § 10, eff.
 April 26, 1993; 2013, No. 29, § 31, eff.
 May 13, 2013; 2015, No. 70 (Adj.
 Sess.), § 1, eff.
 April 8, 2016; 2021, No. 139 (Adj.
 Sess.), § 1, eff.
-May 27, 2022.)
+May 27, 2022; 2023, No. 110 (Adj.
+Sess.), § 26, eff.
+July 1, 2024.)